 - The company must act in the best interest of the company.

 - Companies must tell shareholders about material information (good or bad) when initiating a transaction with the corporation.

 - The company can’t act solely on behalf of a specific set of shareholders in a way that would harm any other group of shareholders.

 Without these safeguards, a minority shareholder’s interest would be held hostage by those in control of the company.
-If you’re a minority shareholder who’s suffered because of the actions of others within the company, or by the corporation itself, you could be entitled to compensation.
+If you are a minority shareholder who has suffered because of the actions of others within the company, or by the corporation itself, you could be entitled to compensation.
 The Colorado corporate litigation attorneys at Burg Simpson have decades of experience fighting for shareholder rights.
-Please contact us at 303-792-5595 if you’d like to talk about your situation.
+Please contact us at 303-792-5595 if you would like to talk about your situation.